-Figure 2: Loan to GDP ratio (left; Note: Since 2006, private sector split into households and firms) and income and consumption growth (right).
-Source: CEIC, BIS.
+Figure 2: Credit to GDP gap of the private non-financial sector (left) and household income and consumption growth (right).
+Source: BIS, CEIC.

-This paper is structured as follows: Section two reviews the literature and section three briefly develops theoretical links between investment and consumption in China.
-Section four discusses the data.
-In section five we use a Bayesian Structural Vector Autoregression (BSVAR) to estimate the drivers of Chinese household consumption on the national level.
-Thereby we find that consumption reacts positively to a shock in investment.
 In section six we employ panel regression methods to account for the dispersion of investment across provinces.
-The results indicate, that there is a positive significant relation between investment and household consumption in the period since the GFC which goes beyond the household income channel.
+The results indicate, that there is a positive significant relation between investment growth and household consumption growth in the period since the GFC which goes beyond the household income channel.
 A panel Granger causality test affirms these findings.
 In section seven we discuss the nexus between investment, expected future income, and consumer confidence.
 Section eight concludes.